 - Do these factors and strategies differ in relation to international travel for the purpose of attending conferences?

-- What does the research involve?
+- What did the research involve?

 - How will the research be put to use?